OCHA-DAP/hdx-python-country/README.md

 fuzzy matching for English look up that can handle abbreviations in country names like Dem. for Democratic and Rep. for Republic.

-Mapping administration level one names from a source to a given base set is also handled including phonetic fuzzy name matching.
+Mapping administration level names from a source to a given base set is also handled including phonetic fuzzy name matching.

 It also provides foreign exchange rates and conversion from amounts in local currency to